Hannah Lang '18 October 23, 2020 4:10 PM updated: November 10, 2020 3:59 PM

 Veterans Day Ceremony at American Legion Post 159

 The public is invited to American Legion Post 159 for their annual Veterans Day ceremony starting at 11 a.m.
+The socially distanced observance will include music, a keynote speech and a 3-rifle volley by the Post Honor Guard held outdoors in the front parking lot.
 More information can be found here.

-The Veteran Resource and Support Center (VRSC) provides caring and personalized support to Aggie undergraduate and graduate student veterans.
-Opened in 2012, the VRSC helps our veterans navigate Texas A&M and provide a welcoming space, peer mentoring, and tools to succeed academically and personally.
+The Don & Ellie Knauss Veteran Resource and Support Center (VRSC) provides caring and personalized support to Aggie undergraduate and graduate student veterans.
+Opened in 2012, the VRSC helps our veterans navigate Texas A&M and provides a welcoming space, peer mentoring, and tools to succeed academically and personally.

 Aggie Ring Scholarships for student veterans

 Anyone can give to provide an Aggie Ring Scholarship for student veterans at Texas A&M. Read about how here.